Garscube Campus: Replacement Veterinary Facilities

 Public Consultation

-Before the Planning Application is submitted in Spring 2025, we would love to hear your thoughts.
-We will be hosting an informal open event at Garscube, open to all University colleagues, students and local residents, where you will be able to find out more about the plans.
+Before the Planning Application was submitted in Spring 2025, we held an informal open event at Garscube, where University colleagues, students and local residents were able to find out more about the proposals.